appscode/blog/content/post/production-grade-dbaas-on-kubernetes-with-appscode-kubedb-kubevault-kubestash-dell-powerflex/index.md

 Hopefully you had the patience to actually view all the videos and enjoyed the practicality of the use-cases.
 Also hoping that one could comprehend the benefits of KubeDB and how it can simplify adoption of DBaaS on Kubernetes.

-*Lastly a big shout to Tamal Saha (Founder and CEO of AppsCode) and his entire team., first for building such awesome products and secondly partnering in this blog development!*
+**Lastly a big shout to Tamal Saha (Founder and CEO of AppsCode) and his entire team, first for building such awesome products and secondly partnering in this blog development!**

 Cheers,
 Ambar@thecloudgarage
 #iwork4dell

 >PS: This blog was initially published on [Medium](https://ambar-thecloudgarage.medium.com/production-grade-dbaas-on-kubernetes-with-appscode-kubedb-kubevault-kubestash-dell-powerflex-379b393ad98b)

 ## Support